samueldsingh/data-engineering/interview_questions/15-oops.md

 2. **Multiple Inheritance:**

-   In multiple inheritance, a derived class inherits from more than one base class.
+- In multiple inheritance, a derived class inherits from more than one base class.
 This allows the derived class to inherit properties from multiple parent classes.
+- The derived class inherits all the features of the base case.
-Care should be taken when using multiple inheritance to avoid the "diamond problem" where ambiguity may arise if multiple parent classes have methods with the same name.
+- Care should be taken when using multiple inheritance to avoid the "diamond problem" where ambiguity may arise if multiple parent classes have methods with the same name.

    ```python
    class Parent1: